bholeneha/School_District_Analysis/README.md

 ![Scores by School Size](Images/School_Type_Challenge.PNG)

 The results (above image) for scores by school size were unaffected by the changes in the data.
+(Since the dataframe looked exactly the same, only the final screenshot is shared above.)

 ### Scores by School Type

 ![New School Type Summary](Images/School_Type_Challenge.PNG)

 The result for scores by school type was unaffected by the changes in the data.
+(Since the dataframe looked exactly the same, only the final screenshot is shared above.)

 ## Summary

-[//]: # "Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
-There is a statement summarizing four major changes to the school district analysis after reading and math scores have been replaced"

-###

-###
+In conclusion, at a whole, the analysis was unaffected by the changes made to the data.
+The District Summary Results varied by 0.1 - 0.3 points to the original values, however this is insigficant since these changes dont affect the

+Since, Thomas High School grade 9 students were dropped from the analysis, the